This is Joanne's portion of the family tree. Click or touch any name to see their details.

 She later worked as a beautician at her sister Virginia's beauty salon in New Hyde Park until the birth of her daughter Betty Jane.

-Joanne died on May 21, 2015, in New York and is buried with her husband at Holy Rood Cemetery in Westbury, New York.
+Joanne died on May 21, 2015, at age 88 in New York and is buried with her husband at Holy Rood Cemetery in Westbury, New York.

 Ed Sawicki